 Woven Lashing is an economical and easy-to-operate alternative to traditional tension straps and complex wooden boxes for fixing loads.
 It is the most effective way to protect international shipping cargo on any transport unit (container, pallet, rail car, or ship).
 Woven Lashing can significantly reduce accidents and cargo damage.
-As a method of securing loads in pallets and containers, the use of lashing is steadily increasing.
+Lashing is steadily increasing as a method of securing loads in pallets and containers.
 It helps replace expensive multi-way straps and supports and replaces complex wooden boxes.

 Compared with steel strapping, Composite Strapping provides consistent system strength because of the buckle’s joint closure.
-The wire buckle is the most vital joint closure of all strapping systems and not dependent on the tool quality or operator.
-The system is easy, fast, and safe to apply with the low maintenance, low-cost manual tooling.
+The wire buckle is the most vital joint closure of all strapping systems and is not dependent on the tool quality or operator.
+The system is easy, fast, and safe to apply with low maintenance and low-cost manual tooling.
 The Composite Strap is non-abrasive and can be applied directly to coated products.

 Steel strapping has high linear system strength (strap only).
-Steel strapping is dependent on the crimper and tool for its system strength (strap + joint closure).
-System strength is therefore not consistent.
+Steel strapping depends on the crimper and tool for its system strength (strap + joint closure).
+System strength is, therefore, not consistent.
 Steel can be fast to apply.
 However, it is unsafe for workers and receivers.
 Due to its sharpness, it damages coated products.

-Composite Strapping is used for light loads to tie up the items such as carton boxes, barrels.
-Woven Lashing is used for heavy loads to secure tied-up cargo ensure that the goods will not be damaged during transportation.
+Composite Strapping is used for light loads to tie up the items such as carton boxes and barrels.
+Woven Lashing is used for heavy loads to secure tied-up cargo and ensure that the goods will not be damaged during transportation.